OpenMDAO/OpenMDAO-Framework/docs/getting-started/install.rst

 *Installation in Anaconda*
 ------------------------------------------

 You'll still need to follow the configuration step above to add the OpenMDAO channel.
 To install OpenMDAO's latest release into your root Anaconda environment, only one command is needed:

 ::

   conda install openmdao

 However, OpenMDAO has a lot of dependencies, so you may wish to put OpenMDAO into its own secluded conda environment.
-You may want to create a new conda environment to hold the install.
 Let's say, for example, that for the 0.12.0 release we call the environment ``openmdao-0.12.0`` (but keep in mind that we could call it anything--the name is not magical).
 To create the conda environment and install openmdao into the created environment type:

 ::